ericyd/twittier/README.md

 1. Download executable from [the releases page](https://github.com/ericyd/twitter/releases)
 2. Initialize your credentials file: `tw init`
+    * If you are on Mac, your computer will try to keep you safe by saying the program is malwaare.
+After it prompts you to move it to the trash, click "cancel" and immediately open System Preferences > Security & Privacy.
+Click the button that says "Allow" next to the program name to allow your computer to run it.
 3. [Create a developer account](https://developer.twitter.com/en/docs/twitter-api).
 Then create an app.
 Then grant it write permissions.
 Then generate an access token and secret.
 (This is a [better guide than I would write](https://dev.to/sumedhpatkar/beginners-guide-how-to-apply-for-a-twitter-developer-account-1kh7))
 4. Copy/paste your API key, API secret, Access token, and Access token secret into your `~/.twitter_credentials.toml` file
 5. See what's new: `tw feed`